pymc-devs/pymc/sphinxdoc/source/modelbuilding.rst

       p(D,s,l,e) = p(D|s,l,e) p(s) p(l) p(e).
   \end{eqnarray*}

-.. % \pdfbookmark[0]{The Potential class}{potential}
-.. % See the two examples here and the extended example below.
-Is that enough?

 Each factor in the joint distribution is a proper, normalized probability distribution for one of the variables conditional on its parents.
 Such factors